LostArtefacts/TRX/docs/trx/lua/reference/UI.md

 ### Properties

 - <a id="ui.canvas" name="ui.canvas"></a>**`trx.ui.canvas`** ([trx.ui.Area](#ui.Area)).
 The whole canvas.
 Widget sizes are in these units rather than in screen pixels, and the canvas is 640 by 480 for a 4:3 screen at the default text size. *(read-only)*
+- <a id="ui.clipboard" name="ui.clipboard"></a>**`trx.ui.clipboard`** (string).
+What the system clipboard holds.
+Reads as an empty string where it holds nothing, and raises on assignment where the platform refuses the text.

+  A script-drawn text field uses this value to paste and copy text.
 - <a id="ui.safe_area" name="ui.safe_area"></a>**`trx.ui.safe_area`** ([trx.ui.Area](#ui.Area)).
 The part of the canvas that is free to draw in: the canvas, less the margin kept at the edges, less what the game reserves at the top and the bottom for the bars and the text it puts there. *(read-only)*

 ### Enums